- Delta 8 is a psychoactive compound found in the Cannabis Sativa plant (but mostly lab-produced), similar to THC but less potent.

 Therefore its duration and how fast it takes effect depends on how fast your body can break down the compounds ingested into your body.

-On average, the Delta 8 consumables usually kick in within 30 minutes to 90 minutes and last for about 4 to 5 hours.
+On average, the Delta 8 consumables usually kick in within 30 to 90 minutes and last 4 to 5 hours.

-Also, our body can more easily absorb liquid, therefore you may experience beverages affecting you faster compared to other forms of consumables.
+Also, our body can more easily absorb liquid.
+Therefore, you may experience beverages affecting you faster than other consumable forms.

 Here are some examples of Delta 8 edibles products: